 2. The Finder window will be opened.
 Take a virtual machine's bundle (for example, Windows 7.pvm) and place it to the directory accessible for all the accounts which will use the VM.
 It is strongly recommended to select /Users/Shared/Parallels folder for this purpose to avoid any trouble with insufficient permissions in the future.

-3. Since virtual machine is moved, you will see it listed in the Virtual Machines Directory as not available.
+3. Since virtual machine is moved, you will see it listed in the Virtual Machines List as not available.

 4. Right click on its name again and select Locate.
-Specify new virtual machine location.
+Specify new virtual machine location (the folder you have just moved your Virtual machine to).
 After that the machine will be available and you can use it in a regular way.

-6. If Virtual Machine is moved from another place, it is necessary to set correct permissions for Virtual Machine, adding all users who share Virtual Machine with read and write permissions, and applying permissions to all enclosed items.
+5. For all other usersto become able to use the same Virtual machine it is necessary to set correct permissions for Virtual Machine, adding all users who share Virtual Machine with read and write permissions, and applying permissions to all enclosed items.
 It should be done in the following way:

 a) First, decide how you want to share VM; for all users accounts at your Mac or just for certain users